The Film Crew

-The Film Crew was a comedy team which succeeded Mystery Science Theater 3000 that launched in 2004.
-The Film Crew comprised former MST3K cast members Michael J. Nelson, Bill Corbett, and Kevin Murphy.
+The Film Crew was a comedy team that launched in 2004, composed of former Mystery Science Theater 3000 cast members Michael J. Nelson, Bill Corbett, and Kevin Murphy.
 The team produced segments for television, radio, and home video.
-They hosted Legend Films' colorized Three Stooges DVD release, which packaged the four Stooge shorts that have fallen into the public domain: Disorder in the Court (1936), Malice in the Palace (1949), Sing a Song of Six Pants, and Brideless Groom (both 1947).
+They hosted the Legend Films DVD release of four colorized Three Stooges shorts that have fallen into the public domain: Disorder in the Court (1936), Malice in the Palace (1949), Sing a Song of Six Pants, and Brideless Groom (both 1947).

 The Film Crew also maintained a website with humor columns and other content geared toward its fans, and contributed comedy segments to NPR.

 Premise

 The Film Crew, stuck in the confines of their work basement, lay down commentary tracks to whatever obscure movie dished to them by their boss, Bob Honcho.
 As part of their job, each of the three wears a matching "working-class" uniform and an unwieldy headset while riffing.
 Each release contained a short "Lunch Break" sketch, in which they would act out a humorous sketch.